Stormwater Management

 Record of Storm Water Management Officer:

-The Town of Chili appoints on an annual basis at its organizational meeting in January of each year the Storm Water Management Officer (SWMO), also called the Stormwater Program Coordinator.
+The Town of Chili appoints on an annual basis at its organizational meeting in January of each year the Storm Water Management Officer (SWMO), also referred to as the Stormwater Program Coordinator.
+This position is typically filled by the Commissioner of Public Works or their designee.
 The current SWMO is as follows:

 Name: Adam Cummings, P.E., Deputy Commissioner of Public Works